-The key to achieving the wide-scale deployment of wind energy is enabling a new understanding of and the ability to predict the fundamental flow physics and coupled structural dynamics that govern whole wind plant performance, including wake formation, complex-terrain impacts, and turbine-turbine interactions through wakes.
+The key to achieving the wide-scale deployment of wind energy is enabling a new understanding of, and the ability to predict, the fundamental flow physics and coupled structural dynamics that govern whole wind plant performance, including wake formation, complex-terrain impacts, and turbine-turbine interactions through wakes.
 Current methods for modeling wind plant performance fall short due to insufficient model fidelity and the inadequate treatment of key phenomena combined with the lack of computational power needed to address the wide range of relevant length scales associated with wind plants.
-Thus, the ExaWind challenge problem is a predictive simulation of a wind farm with tens of megawatt-scale wind turbines dispersed over an area of many square kilometers with complex terrain that involves simulations with O(100) billion grid points.
+Thus, the ExaWind challenge problem is a predictive simulation of a wind farm with tens of megawatt-scale wind turbines dispersed over an area of many square kilometers with complex terrain that involves simulations with tens to hundreds of billions of grid points.
 These predictive, physics-based, high-fidelity computational models validated with targeted experiments will drive innovation in the blade, turbine, and wind plant design processes by providing a validated “ground truth” foundation for new turbine design models, wind plant siting, and operational controls, as well as by reliably integrating wind energy into the grid.

 The ExaWind project’s scientific goal is to advance fundamental understanding of the flow physics that govern whole wind plant performance, including wake formation, complex terrain impacts, and turbine-turbine interaction effects.
 The greater use of the nation’s abundant wind resources for electric power generation—reaching 30% of US electrical supply—will have profound societal and economic impacts, such as strengthening US energy security through greater diversity in its energy supply, providing cost-competitive electricity to key regions across the country, reducing greenhouse gas emissions, and reducing water used in thermoelectric power generation.